 Cancelled COVID Events: Transitions 9 in London, UK; Pop Conferences at DePaul University, Chicago, IL

-September -December 2019: Teaching ART 102: Understanding the Visual Arts at Portland Community College.
+September 2020-December 2020: Understanding Architecture (2) and Understanding the Visual Arts at Portland Community College

 March 2021-June 2021: ENG 300: Visual Narrative at Portland State University